MarkZebian/Internal-Engineering-Competition/README.md

 # Internal-Engineering-Competition
-Competing in a internal university comptetition in the programming section
+Competing in an internal university competition in the programming section